10thrangerregiment-dev/Aircraft-Systems/README.md

 Only one pipper shows at a time.
 When you cycle weapons, the old pipper hides immediately.

 > [!WARNING]
-> If the pipper would land beyond engagement range (3 km default), or behind the camera, it hides. **Don't trust a pipper you can't see.**
+> If the pipper would land beyond engagement range (3 km default), or behind the camera, it hides.

 #### Flight Computer